OntologyS/ontological-ai-safety/VACUUM MANIFESTO ONTOLOGICAL ARCHITECTURE FOR AI SAFETY.md

-# VACUUM MANIFESTO: Architecture of the Meaning Perpetuum Mobile
+# VACUUM MANIFESTO: Ontological Architecture for AI Safety

 > **Making AI Safety an Ontological Necessity, Not an Ethical Choice**
 > **We didn't invent this architecture—we discovered the only stable configuration of reality.**